msupply-foundation/conforma-server/documentation/Database-Schema-Review.md

 Actions will define which permission is required to submit the reviewed application.
 Which means that for some applications on a stage it can be required **more than one** review to done for the same section.

-First done by Reviewers with lowel `review level` permission, to add comments and decisions.
-This reviews will sit there until another review, called **consolidation**, is done (on top of the first ones).
-And the it will be submitted back to the Applicant.
+The first review is done by Reviewers with lower `review level` permission, where they can add comments and decisions to individual responses.
+This review will sit there until another review, called **consolidation**, is done (on top of the previous ones), which will be sent back to the Applicant as a List of Questions (LOQ).
 In some cases even one more review can be done on top of the second one - more details about that coming soon.

 ## Tables